zita-ch/zita-ch.github.io/_pages/collab.md

 - **Strong engineering skills, sufficient time commitment, a research mindset, and clear communication.**
 - **Research experience is a plus**, but not required.

 **Note:** For projects where I’m significantly involved and directing, I aim to ensure the work leads to meaningful results for the robotics community.
 Rather than searching for the “perfect” student, I prioritize a good-enough fit that can start ASAP.
+I enjoy working with active creators, rather than those who wait for assignments.